 Now consider aggregate demand.
-The higher is inflation, the higher is the real interest rate that the central bank sets.
+When inflation is higher, the real interest rate that the central bank sets at a given level of output is higher.
 That is, a rise in inflation shifts the MP curve up.
 This is shown in the top diagram of Figure III-2.
 When inflation rises from π_0 to π_1 , the MP shifts up from MP0 to MP1.
 The economy moves up along the IS curve, and so output falls.
 Thus, as the bottom diagram in the figure shows, there is a downward-sloping relationship between inflation and output.
 It is labeled AD (for aggregate demand).